fluent-cms/typeorm-json-api/README.md

 ## get /api/repos/user
 if the client request the api without parameter, the api will return all users
 ## get  api/repos/user?s=3&c=2
-- s how many records should skip
+- key 's' - how many records should skip
-- c how many records should return
+- key 'c' - how many records should return
 - so this example skips the first 3 records, takes 2 records:
 ## get api/repos/user?firstName=a
 - the key firstName means field name